Lake Argyle; a truly magnificent place to visit

 The two companies running boat tours

-There are two companies that offer boat tours at Lake Argyle.
+There are two companies that offer cruises on the beautiful lake.
 One is Lake Argyle Cruises run by Matt and Greg, and the other is Lake Argyle Tours.

 The first company is run by Lake Argyle locals, and the two skippers have been at Lake Argyle running the boats for 15, and 19 years (Matt and Greg).

-The second company is owned by Lake Argyle Resort, and has a bigger, fancier boat.
+The second company is owned by Lake Argyle Caravan Park and Resort, and has a bigger, fancier boat.

 Looking online, the tours done by Matt and Greg have incredible reviews, and the other company receives much less feedback.